History of Alabama: Precontact

 At least 12,000 years ago, Native Americans or Paleo-Indians appeared in what is today referred to as "The South".
 Paleo-Indians in the Southeast were hunter-gatherers who pursued a wide range of animals, including the megafauna, which became extinct following the end of the Pleistocene age.
 Their diets were based primarily on plants, gathered and processed by women who learned about nuts, berries and other fruits, and the roots of many plants.
-The Woodland period from 1000 BCE to 1000 CE was marked by the development of pottery and the small-scale horticulture of the Eastern Agricultural Complex.
+The Woodland period from 1000 BCE to 1000 CE was marked by the development of pottery and the low intensity agriculture of the Eastern Agricultural Complex.